Understanding all about bending and back strengthening exercises will liberate you from crippledom with your back.

 In getting your back strong and back to bending unselfconsciously again, you often need to deliberately wake up the switched off multifidus muscles.
 You do this by lying on the floor and doing a gentle left to right twisting action of your pelvis, making the spine undulate like a snake across the floor.
 In so doing, you break through the veneer of holding stiffness caused by the long spinal muscles in spasm.
 The video above shows you exactly how.

 The floppy rotating of the pelvis cannot be done too gently.
 But, if your back has been rigid for years (which is common) this seemingly simple exercise will be unbelievably difficult to do.
 You find it wretchedly clunky and anything but easy as you seem to move everything but your pelvis – your shoulder blades and your legs, even your feet – to get some semblance of the action happening.

 Doing it for 10 seconds is a long time as the back will tire - which seems strange for such a facile exercise.
 Doing it little and often is the way to go.
 You can also do it lying on either side or on your back.

 If you want to specifically strengthen multifidus you can use a Roman Chair (or hang supported off a table).
-Most gym enthusiasts do it wrongly, flipping back straight instead of unfurling, with the head coming up last.
+Most gym enthusiasts do it wrongly, flipping back straight instead of unfurling, head coming up last.
 Worse still is to do this exercise with a sand-bag behind the head and head up first.
 This invokes frenetic erector spinae activity and inhibits multifidus.
 Segmental instability is common amongst gym junkies and weightlifters for this reason.